ietf-tools/bibxml-service/docs/ref/glossary.rst

        with Relaton citation data serialized to YAML files.

    external dataset
+   external source
-       Citation source that allows to retrieve a single citation given document type and ID.
-Retrieval incurs a network request and the cost of on-the-fly conversion to requested format (Relaton or BibXML).
+       Citation source that allows to retrieve a *single* citation given :term:`document identifier` (type and ID).
+       Retrieval incurs a network request
+       and the cost of on-the-fly conversion to requested format (Relaton or BibXML).